learn-co-students/react-stores-lab-v-000/README.md

 ## Overview

-In this lesson we're going implement a simple `<Counter />` component.
-We're going to focus on the stores and actions while building this application.
+In this lesson we're going implement a simple counter application.
+Our focus will be on the stores and actions, how they interact with each other and how we can wire them up to components.

 Our counter has two buttons used for incrementing and decrementing a number.

-This is what we're going to build:
+This is how it's going to look like:

 ![Screenshot](assets/screenshot.png)